FFMI Calculator

 Mistakes to Avoid ⚠️

-- Entering mismatched units for height and weight in the input fields.
+- Entering mismatched units, for example height in inches when the tool expects centimeters.

 Practical Applications📊

-Track lean muscle growth during training phases to ensure weight gain is quality tissue.
+Track lean muscle growth during training blocks to confirm that weight gained is quality tissue, not fat.

-Determine your natural genetic ceiling for muscle mass development over long-term goals.
+Estimate your natural genetic ceiling for muscle mass to set realistic long-term training targets.

-Adjust nutritional protocols based on changes in lean body composition rather than total weight.
+Adjust nutrition protocols based on changes in fat-free mass rather than total scale weight.

-Benchmark your physique against historical data of drug-free athletic populations.
+Benchmark your physique against drug-free athletic population data from peer-reviewed studies.

 Questions and Answers